sekaijin/sse-with-quarkus/README.md

 It also sets up the decoupled exchange of data between components.
 For this it uses Vert.x EventBus.

 The exchange takes place on a (bus) address with typed data.

+### Thank

+inspired by https://github.com/jimbogithub/sse and many other!